Skip to content

 If you are using pure bundlers like Rollup or esbuild, they do not have built-in dev servers to automatically inject the client script.
 You must manually import and initialize @inspecto-dev/core.

-1. Install Core
+1. Install the core client

 bash